rrrene/inch/README.md

     Only considering priority objects: ↑ ↗ →  (use `--help` for options).

 The grades (A, B, C) show how good the present documentation seems.
+The grade `U` is assigned to all undocumented objects.
 The arrows (↑ ↗ → ↘ ↓) hint at the importance of the object being documented.